On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 ERCP IS

-Increase of 1% compared to previous period
+Increase of the indicator by 1 % compared to the previous period

 5-year survival rate of patients with malignant neoplasms